 - When the onions are caramelized, stir a little of the simmering liquid into them, then add the onion mixture to the rice along with the spinach/cooking greens, broth and cayenne.
 Return to a simmer, cover and cook, stirring once, until the spinach is tender but still bright green, about 5 minutes more.

-- Puree the soup in the pot with an immersion blender until perfectly smooth or in a regular blender in batches.
+- Puree the soup in the pot with an immersion blender until perfectly smooth, or in a regular blender in batches (never fill your blender past the maximum fill line, and be careful with hot soup).
 Stir in 1 tablespoon lemon juice.
 Taste and add more lemon juice, sea salt or cayenne pepper, if desired.
 Garnish each bowl of soup with a drizzle of olive oil.